 Elected to office in 2018, Lisa has had the opportunity to serve and represent the community that she grew up in.
 She has worked tirelessly to bring much-needed funding, programs, and services to the 96744 community.
 Lisa is committed to effective communication and believes it is important to be accessible, transparent, and honest.
 She believes in partnering and collaborating with her community to create positive change.
 Lisa currently serves as the Vice-Chair of the Committee on Economic Development & Business, and as a member on the Committees on Finance and Labor & Public Employment.

 INVOLVED IN OUR COMMUNITY

 Lisa has always been involved in her community.
-For most of her youth, she danced hula for Kāneʻohe’s Keolalaulani Halau Hula ʻOlapa O Laka and volunteered countless hours for numerous service organizations at Castle High School and UH Mānoa.
+For most of her youth, she danced hula for Kāneʻohe’s Keolalaulani Halau Hula ʻOlapa O Laka and volunteered countless hours for numerous service organizations while a student at Castle High School and UH Mānoa.
 She currently attends Mountain View Community Church in Kāneʻohe, is a member of the Kiwanis Club of Kāneʻohe and the Koʻolaupoko Hawaiian Civic Club, and is a class representative of the Castle Alumni/Community Association.
-She is also the former President and Treasurer of Benjamin Parker Elementary School’s ʻOhana (PTA), where her children attend school.
+She is also the former President and Treasurer of Benjamin Parker Elementary School’s ʻOhana (PTA), where her children attended school.
 She has also volunteered as a team parent with the AYSO Kāneʻohe Region, with the Kāneʻohe Community Family Center, KEY Project in Kahaluʻu, and the Cherry Blossom Festival (Honolulu Japanese Junior Chamber of Commerce).